oemof/oemof-solph/README.rst

 The combination of specific modules (often including other packages) is called an application (app).
 For example, it can depict a concrete energy system model.
-You can find a large variety of helpful examples in this documentstion at :ref:`examples_label`.
+You can find a large variety of helpful examples in the documentstion.
 The examples show optimisation of different energy systems and are supposed to help new users to understand the framework's structure.
 There is some elaboration on the examples in the respective repository.